KristopherKubicki/argon2_quantum/docs/getting-started.md

 In this demo it returns a fixed value but shows how the API would be used in production.

-The repository ships with a static 32-byte pepper used for these examples.
-Set ``QS_PEPPER`` to override it when running locally and replace it with your own secret when deploying.
+The command requires a 32-byte pepper provided via the ``QS_PEPPER`` environment variable.
+Set this to your secret when running locally or deploying.

 Passwords longer than 64 bytes or salts over 32 bytes are rejected by both the CLI and Lambda handler to keep memory usage predictable.